JennEYoon/datasciY/scipy2020/xarray-tutorial.md

 # Xarray Tutorial - Thursday morning.

+All 3 speakers has Oceanography and Atmospheric jobs.
+Must be useful for plotting, using Dask to parallelize tasks.

+---

 Kelvin -- we'll get into xarray.Dataset shortly, which has the equivalent of multiple columns

 dimension is refers to length of coordinates and coordinates themselves are labels to data point. is this how I should understand these?